Mukunda Murari

 Mukunda Murari is a 2016 Indian Kannada-language devotional satirical comedy drama film directed by Nanda Kishore.
-The film stars Upendra in an atheist role and Sudeepa playing the role of Lord Krishna, teaming up for the first time.
+The film stars Sudeep in an Lord Krishna role and Upendra playing the role of atheist, teaming up for the first time.
 The film, a remake of Hindi film OMG - Oh My God!
 (2012), which in turn was based on a Gujarati stage play Kanji Virrudh Kanji, is produced by M.N.
 Kumar along with B. Jayashree Devi.
 The rest of the cast includes Nikita Thukral, Ishita Vyas, Kaavya Shah, P. Ravishankar, Avinash among others.
 The film has cinematography by Sudhakar S. Raj.
 The soundtrack and film score are composed by Arjun Janya.

 The film released in over 250 screens on 28 October 2016 and ran for 50 days in theatres.

 Plot

 The film follows the story of an atheist, Mukunda, who sues God after losing his shop in an earthquake.
 Religious organizations revolt against him, and Murari visits him as his human guide.

 Atheist shop owner Mukunda (Upendra) talks about selling bulk statues of Hindu gods, and later tricks a devotee from Andhra Pradesh into buying a statue by claiming it is famous.
 The lack of respect, as his family sees it, makes his wife sad, and she makes their son write the name of Rama for at least ten pages.
 After that, he criticises the practices of his son and wife.
 On the night of Krishna Janmashtami, he openly mocks a guru named Siddeshwara Swami Avinash who was encouraging his son and wife to walk on fire and pierce their tongues with a Trishula.
 However, after a dangerous earthquake in his market in Mysore, his antique shop was destroyed and had many financial liabilities.
 His in-laws' family had separated his wife and son from him.